ManticoreGamesInc/CC-Chat-Rewards/README.md

 - Teams

 If CheckTeams is true, then this comma-separated list of team numbers will represent the team players that can receive a reward.

-- Check Tokens

-If true, then only players that have a wallet linked containing an NFT will be rewarded.

-- Contract Addresses

-If CheckTokens is true, then this comma-separated list of contract addresses will check if the player owns a token from one of these collections.

 - Start Time